 Yup, you can thank Anna for that one too.
 She began the custom of wearing a carnation on Mother’s Day:

-This became a symbol of love and respect for the woman who loved you more than all the rest (no matter how much trouble you caused her).
+This became a symbol of love and respect for the woman who loved you more than all the rest (no matter how much trouble you’ve caused her over the years).

 While everything went (for the most part) according to plan, as years passed, more people began purchasing cards, gifts, and flowers instead of spending quality time with their mothers as Anna had intended.